WeishiBYU/CS235-Data-Structures/Notes.md

     - Good for queues
     - Ordered (Programer Controls)
     - Features
-        - isEmpty() : returns true if there are no objects on the queue and false otherwise
+        - empty() : returns true if there are no objects on the queue and false otherwise
         - push(o) : puts the object o into the back of the queue
         - front() : returns a pointer (or iterator) to the object that is at the front of the queue
         - pop() : removes the object that is at the front of the queue